cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 require massively greater amount of effort for a development team to deliver.
 I refer to this as a code-based approach and is analogous to a coordinate based approach to creating output.

-However, rendering Pdf outputs using a templated approach that provides great separation between presentation (the template) and data (the Model) is far more flexible and productive.
+However, rendering PDF outputs using a templated approach that provides great separation between presentation (the template) and data (the Model) is far more flexible and productive.
 And, it brings to the forefront all the well known and well documented benefits of separating data from presentation that is prolific in all other aspects of web development (e.g. MVC, MVP, MVVM, etc.).

-Now there are very valid use-cases for the code-based processing of Pdfs, but this is generally most beneficial for pre-processing and post-processing Pdf files and not the raw creation of quality reports as Pdf.
-For example, if images or separate Pdf files need to be merged into a Report, then that is a fantastic use-case for a code based library to work with while maintaining all the flexibility and control of layout within the template (e.g. you can render placeholder(s) out where all images should be inserted into).
+Now there are very valid use-cases for the code-based processing of Pdfs, but this is generally most beneficial for pre-processing and post-processing PDF files and not the raw creation of quality reports as Pdf.
+For example, if images or separate PDF files need to be merged into a Report, then that is a fantastic use-case for a code based library to work with while maintaining all the flexibility and control of layout within the template (e.g. you can render placeholder(s) out where all images should be inserted into).